edwingeorgeshaji/TECHNOBLADE/README.md

 ## Introduction

 The **Technoblade Trivia Quiz** is a fun, console-based game dedicated to the incredible legacy of Technoblade.
-Test your knowledge about Technoblade’s achievements, funny moments, and iconic quotes in this engaging quiz game!
+Test your knowledge about Technoblade’s achievements, funny moments, and iconic quotes in this engaging quiz game

 ---